godsxfinger/Python-Shellshock/README.md

 - Changes memory protection to allow execution of the shellcode
 - Creates a remote thread in the target process to execute the shellcode
 - Includes basic error handling

+## Important Considerations

+- Permissions: Running this script requires administrative privileges on the system.
+- Ethical Use: Ensure that any use of this code complies with legal and ethical guidelines.
+Unauthorized access to computer systems is illegal.

 ## Usage